 List Contents and Updates

-The plugin blocking lists are freely-licensed lists maintained by Mozilla in github.
-The initial contents of the third-party plugin blocking list are based on based on Disconnect's open source blocklist.
-Subsequent updates to the list are being made using telemetry from Firefox experiments.
-In general, sites will not be removed from the list unless there is an error that causes user-visible and serious site brokenness.
+The plugin block lists are freely-licensed lists maintained by Mozilla in github.
+The initial contents of the third-party plugin block list are based on Disconnect's open source blocklist.
+Subsequent updates to the list will be made using telemetry from Firefox experiments.
+In general, sites will not be removed from the list unless there is an error that renders a site in a seriously defective manner.

-Any concerns or questions about the plugin blocking lists should be directed to email@example.com.
+Any concerns or questions about the plugin block lists should be directed to email@example.com.